Chart Color Schemes

 Residential development activity is lower than average in Waterford according to AreaSearch's national comparison of local real estate markets

-Waterford averaged approximately 37 new dwelling approvals annually over the past five financial years, totalling an estimated 187 homes.
-In Financial Year 26, two approvals have been recorded to date.
-Each dwelling has accommodated an average of 2.4 new residents per year between Financial Years 21 and 25, indicating strong demand that supports property values.
-The average construction cost value for new homes is $390,000, which is higher than regional norms, reflecting quality-focused development.
+AreaSearch analysis indicates Waterford averaged approximately 37 new dwelling approvals annually over the past five financial years, totalling an estimated 187 homes.
+As of FY26, 12 approvals have been recorded.
+On average, each dwelling has accommodated around 2.3 new residents per year between FY21 and FY25.
+The average construction cost value for new homes is $390,000.

 Frequently Asked Questions - Development